postlight/parser/CONTRIBUTING.md

 a bug or not, feel free to file a bug anyway.

-If you have the chance, before reporting a bug, please search existing issues, as it's possible that someone else has already reported your error.
+If you have the chance, before reporting a bug, please search existing issues, as it's possible that someone else has already reported the error.
 This doesn't always work, and sometimes it's hard to know what to search for, so consider this extra credit.
 We won't mind if you accidentally file a duplicate report.